|IT Based Tactics||✓|

 Glendale is a city in Milwaukee County, Wisconsin, and has a population of roughly 13,000 residents.
 It is situated directly north of Milwaukee, near Lake Michigan and the University of Wisconsin-Milwaukee campus.
-Prostitution activity have been well-documented in the city and the Milwaukee Metro region.
+Prostitution activity has been well-documented in the city and the Milwaukee Metro region.
 This activity and the problems and ancillary crimes it generates results in complaints to law enforcement agencies from residents and businesses.
-Among the more serious crimes associated with the local commercial sex market is sex trafficking.
+Among the more serious crimes associated with the local prostitution market is sex trafficking.
 According to the FBI, the Milwaukee area has ranked among the worst in the country for the number of exploited minors discovered during human trafficking stings.

 - Glendale Police Department